1. Introduction

 1.1.
 Purpose

-The purpose of this document is to help get started quickly with MONARC.
-It explains the main features of the tool and the necessary steps to deal with a risk with the default settings.
+The purpose of this document is to help you get started quickly with MONARC.
+The Quick Start Guide outlines the tool’s main features and shows the essential steps for addressing risks using the default settings.

 1.2.
 Other documents